cockroachdb/docs/v2.1/query-behavior-troubleshooting.md

 If queries are taking longer than expected to process, there are a few things you can check into:

+- Make sure you're following our [SQL Best Practices](performance-best-practices-overview.html).
+For a demonstration of several essential SQL tuning techniques, see [Performance Tuning](performance-tuning.html).
-- Review your deployment's monitoring.
+- Review your deployment's [monitoring](monitoring-and-alerting.html).
 General network latency or partitioning events can affect query response times.
 - [Identify and cancel long-running queries](manage-long-running-queries.html).
 - [Turn on SQL logging](#sql-logging).

 If you're still unable to determine why the query executes slowly, please [file an issue](file-an-issue.html).